 Second, the team members and important stakeholders are not listed.
 One of the important scope statement components is a stakeholder analysis.
 You can use a stakeholder analysis matrix in creating your scope statement.
 This way, it is defined at the project’s initiation just who will be involved in the project.

 In the project justification, it is mentioned that this project is to also boost sales of company x’s accounting software.
 How many units of that should be sold?
 Be very specific in your scope statement, It is one of the most important documents in your project planning process, and a properly written scope statement will help you to prevent the dreaded scope creep.

-Fourth, company x does not list any timelines on their scope statement other than to tell the readers that the project will be created by December 2010.
-In order to run a successful project, it will be important for stakeholders to correspond a timeline to important milestones.
+Fourth, Company X does not list any timelines on their scope statement other than to tell the readers that the project will be created by December 2010.
+In order to run a successful project, it will be important for stakeholders to see a timeline and to note important milestones.
 For instance, when will the game concept art be due?
 When will the scripting be complete?
 When will the product packaging be completed?